rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 ## MpinVerification

 The `UTILITY.MpinVerification()` method enables users to verify their MPIN (Mobile Personal Identification Number) as a means to securely access the app.
+This method is supported only on Android and iOS platforms.

 #### Usage